Yspyridis/binary_classification_app/README.md

 ## Usage

-1. Enter a defense argument without using quotation marks.
+1. Enter a statement without using quotation marks.
-2. Alternatively select an argument from the provided list.
+2. Alternatively select a statement from the provided list.
 3. Click the "Detect" button to obtain the lie detection outcome.
 4. The result (Truth or Lie) and the confidence score are displayed.
 5. Use the slider to select the number of most important words you want highlighted.